 But then the sun came out.
 And I saw the pier.
 And the travel butterflies started.
 You know, the butterflies that kick in when you see a new place for the first time?
 The butterflies that fill you with excitement at the prospect of exploring a new area?
 The butterflies that make you feel alive?

 And, all of a sudden, I was overcome with love for a town I’d only stepped foot in a couple of hours prior.
 And I couldn’t wait to get to know it better.
-Here are 5 reasons why Brighton is bloody brilliant (IMHO):
+Here are 5 reasons why you should visit Brighton (or anybody for that matter)!

-All of the English beaches I’d ever visited before Brighton had sandy beaches.
-Brighton’s pebble beach makes it stand out a mile.
+All of the English beaches I’d ever visited before Brighton had sandy beaches, therefore, Brighton’s pebble beach makes it stand out a mile.
 In a good way.

 Sure, the pebbles are hard to walk on, hurt your feet and give you pebble-shaped imprints at the bottom of your soles – but that’s all part of the fun!
 Right?